cesarnml/vim-notes/my-notes.md

 - `p/P` - inserts register text `after` and `before` cursor position
 - `<ctrl-r>{register}` - inserts register text while in INSERT or COMMAND mode
-- `gp/gP` - alter the position of the cursor afte the put operation.
+- `gp/gP` - alter the position of the cursor after the put operation.
 This is useful for pasting a block of text into a document.

 #### Tip 64 - Interact with the System Clipboard